Introduction

 Early lives

-William was born at Wraxall, Dorset, in about 1781, and his sister, Ruth, four years later.
+William was born at Wraxall, Dorset, around 1781, and Ruth was born four years later.

 Their father, William, died in May 1787 and their mother, Hannah, in 1818.

-In June 1841, Ruth worked with her brother, George, at Urless Farm, Corscombe.
-William has not been located.
+In June 1841, Ruth worked alongside her brother, George, at Urless Farm in Corscombe, while William’s whereabouts at that time remain unknown.

 Hardington

-The Hardington tithe survey shows William occupying a farm owned by Sophia Mina Legg, later known as Grove Farm.
+The Hardington tithe survey recorded William occupying a farm of 81.5 acres owned by Sophia Mina Legg and later known as Grove Farm.

-William died on 18 April 1848, aged 67, and was interred at Corscombe four days later.
-He left his whole estate, including his “stock in husbandry”, to his sister, Ruth.[1]
+William died on 18 April 1848 at the age of 67 and was buried at Corscombe four days later.
+He bequeathed his entire estate, including his “stock in husbandry”, to his sister, Ruth.[1]

 The 1851 census shows Ruth farming 60 acres at Hardington Marsh and employing three labourers.
 Her household included three servants: Robert Wareham, 47; Ruth’s sister, Joan Coombes, 73; and Ann Russell, 17.
-Her sister, Joan Coombes, died at Hardington Marsh in June 1853 and was interred at Corscombe.
+Joan Coombes died at Hardington Marsh in June 1853 and was buried at Corscombe on 25 June.

 Halstock

-By April 1861, Ruth farmed 24 acres at Halstock.
+By April 1861, Ruth was farming 24 acres at Halstock.
 Her household included her bailiff, Robert Wareham, and a nineteen-year-old dairymaid.

 The will of Ruth Bird of Beaminster, spinster